315+ Telescopes Ranked

 Alternative Recommendations

-• The Sky-Watcher Virtuoso GTi 150P offers larger aperture than the SkyProdigy 130, a steady tabletop Dobsonian mount, easy alignment and control via your smartphone, and the ability to be aimed manually – all in a low priced, GoTo package that collapses to fit even in luggage.
-The 150P is also available in a manual format, the Sky-Watcher Heritage 150P, at a fraction of the price of the SkyProdigy 130.
+• The Sky-Watcher Virtuoso GTi 150P offers a larger aperture than the SkyProdigy 130, a steady tabletop Dobsonian mount, easy alignment and control via your smartphone, and the ability to be aimed manually—all in a low-priced GoTo package that collapses to fit even in luggage.

 • The Celestron Astro Fi 130 features the same basic form factor, optics, and mechanics as the SkyProdigy 130 but replaces the auto-alignment upgrade with the ability to control and align the telescope on the sky using your smartphone or tablet and ditching the outdated, old-fashioned hand controller.

-We’re recommend you check out of Telescope Ranking page to choose a better scope.
+We’d also recommend you check out the Telescope Ranking page to choose a better scope.

 Aftermarket Accessory Recommendations